If you have a video that you recorded on your smartphone, then it might contain some extra video that you don’t need.

-Click the Play button under the preview panel to begin playing the video again from the start point you just set, then click the Pause button when you have reached your desired end point.
+Step 5: Click the Play button under the preview panel to begin playing the video again from the start point you just set, then click the Pause button when you have reached your desired end point.

-Click the Set end point button in the ribbon at the top of the window, which will remove all of the video after that point.
+Step 6: Click the Set end point button in the ribbon at the top of the window, which will remove all of the video after that point.

 It is very important at this point that you save the clip with a new file name, or you run the risk of accidentally overwriting the complete video file that you started with.

 Click the Movie Maker tab at the top left-corner of the window, click Save movie, then choose your desired video output size.

 Type a new name for the video file into the File name field at the bottom of the window, then click the Save button.

 Now that you know how to cut a clip in Windows Live Movie Maker, you will be able to use this option in the future whenever you need to remove parts of videos.